HunorTotBagi/reddit-plate-thread-vol-5-analysis/README.md

 This PDF file contains scatter plots for subsets of data based on the columns in the DataFrame.
 Each plot represents the relationship between 'Experience' (x-axis) and 'Salary' (y-axis) for a specific programming languages or frameworks.

 ### salary_histograms.pdf
 This PDF file contains two histograms of the 'Salary' column.
-The first histogram shows the distribution in salary range 0 EUR to 10000 EUR, the second from range from 0 EUR to 4000 EUR.
+The first histogram shows the distribution in salary range 0 EUR to 10000 EUR, the second from 0 EUR to 4000 EUR.

 ## Acknowledgements